 Look For Right-Fit Offerings

 Private schools tend to have much more variety in extracurricular offerings than do public schools.
-At any given private school your child will have opportunities not available at the public school down the road.
+At any given christian school greenville sc your child will have opportunities not available at the public school down the road.
 But bear in mind the reverse may also be true.
 Ensure that your school of choice offers a well-rounded mix of activities and that your children’s areas of particular interest are covered.

 As you continue searching for private Christian schools in Atlanta, include these 3 considerations in your decision-making process.